 If you’ve just had an MRI you may be wondering how quickly you can see your MRI results online.
 With PocketHealth, your health records are at your fingertips.

 Knowing how to access your MRI results can give you valuable insights into your health and allow you to have more informative conversations when discussing the results with your referring practitioner.
-Under the Health Insurance Portability and Accountability Act of 1996 (HIPPA) in the U.S. and the Personal Health Information Act (PHIA) in Canada, having access to your own medical records is the law.
+Having access to your medical records is also the law according to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) in the U.S. and the Privacy Act in Canada, including Ontario’s Personal Health Information Protection Act (PHIPA) at the provincial level.

 Having access to high-quality images alongside the radiologist’s report for your MRI gives you the freedom to take control of your health and share your results with any care provider you choose, making it easy to get a second opinion and compare medical documents over time.
 By accessing your imaging records through PocketHealth you can securely store, understand and share all your images and reports.
 Access your records here.

 Knowing what to expect and what to do with the information in your MRI results can help you understand:

 - How quickly you can access your MRI results

 - What terms are in your MRI report

 - How to share your MRI results with care providers and family